Saikrishnareddy12345/django_restApi_project1/README.md

 file path is  **rest_project1/settings.py**

-**Put it here HOST is localhost, if you are hosting this application on top of Any OS or Virtual Machine ot your Local Laptop**
+**Put it here HOST is localhost,if you are hosting this application on top of Any OS or Virtual Machine or your Local Laptop**

 ```shell